HeinzBenjamin/TwinCAT-HTTP-Server/README.md

 6. Edit this example to your needs and send manual requests by clicking "Send" for testing.
 (7. Under development: Copy this manual request in URL form to the clipboard by clicking the 'Copy as URL' button.
 Paste it to a browser to test the connection)
 8. You can now control TwinCAT from your host machine using http requests in [Python](https://www.geeksforgeeks.org/get-post-requests-using-python/), [JavaScript](https://www.freecodecamp.org/news/here-is-the-most-popular-ways-to-make-an-http-request-in-javascript-954ce8c95aaa/), [C#](https://stackoverflow.com/questions/27108264/c-sharp-how-to-properly-make-a-http-web-get-request), [Postman](https://www.getpostman.com), a [browser](https://www.opera.com) or whatever else can speak HTTP.
 9. Code snippets to make correct POST requests for all kinds of programming languages can be found in the 'RequestExamples' folder.
-(GET is also supported, but POST is preferred)
+(GET is also supported, but POST is preferred).
+Code snippets were not tested thoroughly.

 ## Info
 TwinCAT-Http-Server internally uses a restful ASP.NET WebAPI.
 This should take care of all network configurations and open the relevant ports to your host machine.